Hypebeaver/Hypebeaver/README.md

 - 👋 Hi, I’m @Hypebeaver
 - 👀 I’m interested in programming and pixel art
+- 🌱 I know Java, C++ and mySQL
-- 🌱 I’m currently learning c++ and pixel
+-    (Update 10/1/2023) I’m currently learning HTML,CSS and Javascript for web development.
 - 💞️ I’m looking to collaborate on anything
 - 📫 You can email me.
 Here is my gmail (johnlooi99@gmail.com)